-We generate a per-individual viral load time-course, where the viral load changes over time similar to that shown in Mina et al (2020).
+We generate a per-individual viral load time-course, where the viral load changes over time similar to that shown in Mina et al. (2020).
 Specifically, we assume that each infected individual has a viral load at time point t that is